Henry Howard, 1st Earl of Northampton: Early life

+Surrey initially entrusted the education of his children to the Dutch physician and classical scholar Hadrianus Junius (the 3rd Duke and Surrey were patrons of the Dutchman), but following his patron's fall from grace, Junius lost his work as tutor to the Howard children.
+After Surrey's death, his sister Mary Howard, Dowager Duchess of Richmond took over the care of his children and John Foxe, the Protestant martyrologist was employed to be their tutor, at the suggestion of Lord Wentworth.
+During that time, they lived in Reigate Castle, one of the residences belonging to the 3rd Duke.
+From Foxe, the children learned Greek and Latin to a level where they "could compete with the most learned men of the age".
+Despite being educated by Foxe, both Henry and his siblings were Catholics, as were most of his paternal family, who remained loyal to the Roman Church during the turmoil of the Reformation.
+His father fell out of favor in part because he had been a Catholic, and his grandfather remained a prisoner in the Tower throughout the reign of Edward VI, being released and pardoned in August 1553, shortly after the Catholic Queen Mary I ascended the throne.
+As soon as the 3rd Duke was released, he took over the upbringing of Henry and his siblings, dismissing Foxe, who soon had to go into exile in various countries of Continental Europe to escape the anti-Protestant measures taken by Queen Mary.

-Afterwards Henry Howard studied with John White, Bishop of Lincoln; when White was translated to Winchester in 1556, Henry went with him.
-While with White, Howard read largely in philosophy, civil law, divinity, and history, and seems to have acquired a strong sympathy with Roman Catholicism.
+Subsequently both Henry and his older brother Thomas studied with John White, Bishop of Lincoln; when White was elected Bishop of Winchester in July 1556, Henry followed his tutor to Winchester.
+While with White, Howard read largely in philosophy, civil law, divinity, and history.
 On Mary's death and Queen Elizabeth's accession, White was deprived of his bishopric, and Elizabeth undertook the charge of Howard's education.
+Henry was a second cousin of Elizabeth through her maternal grandmother, Lady Elizabeth Howard, sister of the 3rd Duke and mother of Anne Boleyn.
 He was restored in blood 8 May 1559, following a Bill in the House of Lords in April that year.
 At the queen's expense he proceeded to King's College, Cambridge, where he graduated M. A. in 1564.
 He afterwards joined Trinity Hall, read Latin lectures on rhetoric and civil law in public, and applied to a friend in London for a master to teach him the lute.
 Subsequently, in 1568 he was incorporated M.A., at Oxford.